-- the nominal rate of 1% of the cost. - finance lease, because the sub-lease is for the whole of the remaining term of the head lease. - been classified as finance lease as the sub-lease is for the whole of the remaining term of the head lease. - remaining term of the head lease. - has leased out land for one time upfront payment of ₹ 16.65 crore

-(vi) Parent Company has subleased certain Office Premises to IHB Limited.
+- (i) Parent Company has entered into Lease Agreement with Indian Railways in respect of BTPN Tank Wagons for a minimum period of 20 years.
+The lease rentals from the date of formation of rake are @ 16% for the first 10 years and thereafter at the nominal rate of 1% of the cost. - (ii) Parent Company has subleased Telematics Equipments to its Fleet Customers.
+IOCL has classified the sub lease as a finance lease, because the sub-lease is for the whole of the remaining term of the head lease. - (iii) Parent Company has entered into sublease arrangement of Office Space to PCRA for a period of 3 years.
+The same has been classified as finance lease as the sub-lease is for the whole of the remaining term of the head lease. - (iv) Parent Company has entered into arrangement with Chandigarh administration for subleasing LPG Godowns to LPG Distributors for a period of 15 years.
+The same has been classified as finance lease as the sub-lease is for the whole of the remaining term of the head lease. - (v) Parent Company has entered into a lease agreement with Indian Synthetic Rubber Private Limited in which the Company has leased out land for one time upfront payment of ₹ 16.65 crore - (vi) Parent Company has subleased certain Office Premises to IHB Limited.